rdmorganiser/rdmo-docs/docs/management/views.rst

    Screenshot of the views management interface.

 On the left-hand side is the main display of all the views available in this installation of RDMO.
 Views show their key, title and description.
-On the left side of each views panel, icons indicate ways to interact the element.
+On the right side of each views panel, icons indicate ways to interact the element.
 The following options are available:

 * **Update** (|update|) a view to change its properties.
 * **Edit the template** (|template|) of a view.